sl/swift-reduce/README.md

 SwiftReduce is currently extremely experimental, expect lots of changes in the very short term.

-### Notes

-Currently, much to my shagrin, models in SwiftReduce cannot be represented as structs.
-This is due to the limitations of the reflection API when manipulating value types.
-Hopefully, this will change in the future either with some clever Swift hackery (I've tried a lot of things, but maybe something I hadn't thought of will be brought up) or due to a future language feature.

 ### Getting Started

 SwiftReduce has a couple of concepts that you need to be familiar with.
 The most important of theses are the Store, and the Reducer.
 In SwiftReduce, all your data is a part of one large data structure called the Store.
-You'll create one of these as a SwiftUI `EnvironmentObject` at the root view of your application.
+You'll create one of these at the root of your application.

 A reducer is a pure function which takes your store, or a piece of your store, and updates it with the given action.
-In SwiftReduce, we represent reducers as methods on your model types.
+In SwiftReduce, we represent reducers as mutating methods on your model types.

 ### Actions

 Actions are data types which represent a change that your reducers can respond to.
 A single reducer can respond to any type which conforms to the `Action` protocol.
-When actions are dispatched (by invoking the action function on them) the framework will start with your root store, and check if it has a reducer which responds to the invoked action.
+When actions are dispatched (by invoking the perform function on them) the framework will start with your root store, and check if it has a reducer which responds to the invoked action.
 If it does, it will apply the action.
-Then, it will recursively search all of the fields of that class for other child reducers (marked with `@Child`).
-If it finds one, it will apply the action on the child.
+Then, it will recursively search all of the fields of that struct for fields marked with `@Child`.
+If it finds one, it will apply the action on the child reducer.

 ### A Simple Model using SwiftReduce